Classic Films · Foreign · Musicals

 I’ve never considered myself an Elvis fan, and despite my obsession with this movie, I’m still not completely convinced I am one.
 Honestly, Elvis is the least interesting thing about Blue Hawaii.
 As the heir to a pineapple fortune, he’s somewhat of a jerk to his parents and his long-suffering girlfriend.
 He gets bonus points for bringing her a cute bikini from Paris, but it doesn’t make up for the time he kissed a flight attendant right in front her.
 Not cool.
 If you can stand to look past Elvis Presley The Phenomenon, you’ll see that Blue Hawaii is filled with picture-postcard-perfect Oahu scenery, vintage sundresses designed by Edith Head, and stylish classic cars.
 And inexplicably, a corgi frolicking in the surf.
 It’s bizarre, it’s gorgeous, and I can’t look away.

 Adding to my love of this movie is a southern accented-Angela Lansbury, who spends most of her time ordering mai tais from her man servant Ping Pong.
 I’ll be taking my cue from Ms. Lansbury with this “tummy-warmer”.
-While watching Blue Hawaii, I recommend drinking a classic Mai Tai.
+While watching Blue Hawaii, I recommend drinking a variation on the classic, Maile’s Mai Tai.

 1 oz white rum